Premier Sports takes stake in JOE and Her Media

 Mr O’Rourke said the partnership would help Premier Sports to “reach a new demographic”, with JOE and Her focused on 20- to 35-year-olds.

-Like most other pay TV sports broadcasters, Premier Sports was left with no live content when lockdown restriction began to be introduced in the UK and Ireland from mid-March.
+Like most other pay TV sports broadcasters, Premier Sports was left with no live content when lockdown restrictions began in the UK and Ireland from mid-March.

 “We were definitely scarred, it was hard and we’re still suffering with our commercial business,” he said.

-Mr O’Donoghue said JOE and Her’s British business was now profitable, but Ireland is providing a “little bit trickier” and was a “hard grind”.
-JOE became emboiled in controversy last year when it emerged that it had used click farms to inflate listenership numbers on a sponsored podcast.
+Mr O’Donoghue said JOE and Her’s British business was now profitable, but Ireland is proving a “little bit trickier” and was a “hard grind”.
+JOE became embroiled in controversy last year when it emerged that it had used click farms to inflate listenership numbers on a sponsored podcast.